Pilonidal sinus

 You may not have any further problems.
 However the area can keep on getting infected, causing an abscess or a persistent discharge that can continue for years.

-pilonidal_rear2What does the operation involve?
+What does the operation involve?

 At the end of the operation, your surgeon will decide either to close the wound with stitches or leave it to open.
-If your surgeon closes the wound with stitches, they will usually place a drain (small tube) in the wound for a day or two.
-If your surgeon leaves the wound open, they will place a pack in the wound.

 Before the operation, your surgeon can discuss with you if closing the wound with stitches is likely.

-What complications can happen?
+Can complications happen?

 The future